Unakkaga Ellam Unakkaga

-Unakkaga Ellam Unakkaga is a 1999 Indian Tamil-language romantic comedy film written and directed by Sundar C, starring Karthik and Rambha in the lead roles with Goundamani, Vivek, Vinu Chakravarthy, Anju among others in supporting roles.
+Unakkaga Ellam Unakkaga is a 1999 Indian Tamil-language romantic comedy film directed by Sundar C. It stars Karthik and Rambha in the lead roles with Goundamani, Vivek, Vinu Chakravarthy, Anju among others in supporting roles.
 The film, scored by Yuvan Shankar Raja and filmed by U. K. Senthil Kumar, was released on 24 September 1999.
-It was a major success at the box office.
+It was a major commercial success.
 The film was remade in Telugu as Maa Pelliki Randi (2001).